 Where can seniors go for help if they cannot afford dental, vision, and hearing treatment?

 Use the links and contact information below to see whether any of these programs can help.
+Many of these programs are also included in a comprehensive benefits screening offered by BenefitsCheckUp®.

 - Some states offer stand-alone dental plans through the health insurance Marketplaces.
 People with Medicare are not eligible for subsidies to pay for these plans.
 Find your state Marketplace at HealthCare.gov or call the Marketplace call center (available 24/7) at 1-800-318-2596.